Signiant/dynamodb_scaler/README.md

 - DYNAMODB_REGION : The dynamoDB endpoint to connect to for monitoring tables
 - FREQUENCY: How often to check the table throughput (in seconds).
 Default 300
+- VERBOSE: Enable more logging information
+- TEST_MODE: Set to true to evaluate tables but not change any

 ## Example Docker run